-Data for the main catch (turbot) during gillnet fishing - 321 turbot specimens were measured and weighted, and the data were used to create length and weight histograms.
+Data for the main catch (turbot) during gillnet fishing -321 turbot specimens (a total of 742.4 kg) were measured and weighed, and the data were used to create length and weight histograms.
+Size and weight data covered 80.4 % of the registered catch.

 Data on the main catches of pelagic species in pelagic trawl fisheries: A total of 66 ichthyological samples from the main catches and 141 bycatch samples were processed.
 Ichthyological samples were randomly collected from the main catch, and each sample contained at least 200 specimens.
 Analysis of the size-age structure was performed according to a standard methodology.
 The absolute length of each specimen was measured and data processing was performed by constructing variation rows with a class interval of 0.5 cm.
 The age of the species was analysed by otolith reading using a binocular microscope.
 The condition factor of the measured fish species (K) was determined individually and distributed according to the size class and sex.
-The length -weight relationships were
+The length - weight relationships were estimated.